 When an act of violence is committed between intimate partners, the action may be considered an act of domestic assault.
 While the New York state penal code does not include an exact definition for domestic violence some instances where an act of assault occurs between family members, dating partners, spouses, or other intimate partners can lead to the mandatory arrest of the alleged perpetrator.
-Here’s a brief overview of how the mandatory arrest process works for certain instances of domestic assault, and what steps to take if you’ve been arrested.
+Here is a brief overview of how the mandatory arrest process works for certain instances of domestic assault, and what steps to take if you have been arrested.

 What the Law Says

 In New York state, there is no specific “domestic violence” crime.
 Instead, if an instance of assault has occurred against a family or household member, such as current or former spouses, current or former intimate partners, blood relatives, or in-laws, the police may make an arrest if they have reasonable cause to believe that such an offense has taken place.
 The term “assault” is defined as an act in which one person knowingly attempts to cause bodily harm to another person.
 When assault occurs within a family or between romantic partners, the crime will likely be classified as assault in the first, second, or third degree, depending on the nature and severity of the offense.